 Direction

-There are 564 bicycle parking spaces and a DB Bicycle Service Station in the immediate vicinity of the station.
+There are 564 bicycle parking spaces and a DB Fahrrad Service Station in the immediate vicinity of the station.

-The DB Bicycle Service Station is the place to go for small repairs to your bicycles, which can be carried out free of charge.
-The station has air pumps for all common valve types and tools for small repairs.
+DB Fahrrad Service Station is the place to go for independent minor repairs to your bikes, which can be carried out free of charge.
+The station has air pumps for all common valve types as well as tools for small repairs.

-With the DB Rad+ app, you can collect kilometres cycled in the participating cities and then exchange them for discounts or rewards at exclusive partners.
+With the DB Rad+ app, kilometres cycled in participating cities can be collected and then exchanged for discounts or rewards with exclusive partners.

 Bahnhofplatz 1